 Quick Emotional Intelligence Activities for Busy Managers by Adele B. Lynn: Pretty much what it says it is – quick hits.
 These activities will not transform the EI level on your team forever, but the activities will get things rolling, plus it’s good for sparking the imagination to help you think deeper about what might work with your team.

 Getting Things Done by David Allen.
 Got someone on the list always struggling with their inbox, or with how to organize their desk or projects?
 This is the guide to getting your deck clear and your communications in order!

 Executive Presence by Sylvia Ann Hewlett.
 Ever wonder what the heck Executive Presence actually is and how to break it into components you can do something about?
 You’re in luck!

 Designing Your Life by Bill Burnett and Dave Evans: A completely practical guide to anyone wondering “what’s next for me?!”
 Whether it’s at work or in the rest of life, these Stanford Professors teach this material in one of the most popular classes on campus and you’ll see why.
 Easy to read, grasp and apply – great exercises!

 Remember: with any of these, the thoughtful personal note you provide along with the book will be the true gift and go toward establishing the connection between you, the recipient, and the book.
 If you’ve read a book you’re gifting and enjoyed it, say why.
 If you’ve not read it but heard it was good, tell them why you think they might enjoy it.

 Give from the heart… and you can’t go wrong.

 Please send us your recommendations!
 We’d love to add your recommendations to our bookshelf!
-Maybe we’ll feature your suggestion next year!
+Maybe we’ll feature your suggestion in 2018!